everedero/zephyr_lvgl_2048_st25dv/README.md

 # ST ST25DV Discovery kit support for Zephyr RTOS

+Runs a nice 2048 game on a discontinued ST eval kit, using Zephyr RTOS and LVGL module.

+The game app is partially forked from [lv\_lib\_100ask](https://github.com/100askTeam/lv_lib_100ask.git)

 ## Getting Started

 Before getting started, make sure you have a proper Zephyr development